mtorreao/docs.pt-br/docs/framework/wcf/diagnostics/etw/3331-securitynegotiationstop.md

 |Canal|Os aplicativos de servidor de Microsoft-Windows- aplicativo/depuração|

 ## <a name="description"></a>Descrição

- Esse evento é emitido quando a negociação de segurança concluída.
+ Esse evento é emitido quando a negociação de segurança é concluída.

 ## <a name="message"></a>Mensagem

  Negociação de segurança concluída.

 ## <a name="details"></a>Detalhes